 The global automotive telematics market is set to experience rapid growth in the coming years, with approximately 104m, or 88%, of new cars expected to have some form of connectivity by 2025.
-In the last 5 years the cost of the technology both the hardware and the software has dramatically decreased making the option to retrofit your existing fleet a viable option.
-Devices are now easily connected to the smart phones, tablets and desk top computers on cloud-based software, making telematics easily accessible and readily available.
+In the last 5 years, the cost of the technology both the hardware and the software has dramatically decreased making the option to retrofit your existing fleet a viable option.
+Devices are now easily connected to smartphones, tablets and desktop computers on cloud-based software, making telematics easily accessible and readily available.

 The future of telematics is being driven by the needs of fleet owners who continue to look for ways to cut costs and boost their productivity.
 Whilst there is a monthly cost associated with telematics systems, many fleet managers find the expense well worthwhile when the benefits are realised.

-A recent study by consultancy Ptolemus estimating that globally there are currently 12 million telematic based insurance policies, and this is projected to increase to 100 million by 2020.
+A recent study by consultancy Ptolemus estimated that globally there are currently 12 million telematics-based insurance policies, and this is projected to increase to 100 million by 2020.
 According to LexisNexis, Telematics insurance has led to a 35.32% reduction in collisions for 17-19-year-olds over the past six years, this trend is expected to be replicated across all sectors using telematics.

-Car manufacturers are under increasing pressure from regulators to reduce carbon-dioxide emissions to combat climate change, prompting Volkswagen, BMW and Nissan to increase the number electric only vehicles they produce.
-This is in line with the Governments plans to tackle air pollution, stating that all new diesel and petrol cars and vans will be banned in the UK from 2040.
-Telematics have also been proven to improve driver behaviour and in turn reduce fuel consumption and Co2 emissions.
+Car manufacturers are under increasing pressure from regulators to reduce carbon-dioxide emissions to combat climate change, prompting Volkswagen, BMW and Nissan to increase the number of all-electric vehicles they produce.
+This is in line with the Government's plans to tackle air pollution, stating that all new diesel and petrol cars and vans will be banned in the UK from 2040.
+Telematics has also been proven to improve driver behaviour and in turn, reduce fuel consumption and Co2 emissions.

 What can you do now?

-* Lower total miles driven by up to 10%*
+- Lower total miles are driven by up to 10%*

 *Benefits After Effective Deployment of Fleet Management System.
 Frost & Sullivan.
 2015